 I said to myself, “Come now, I will make a test of pleasure; enjoy yourself.”
 But again, this also was vanity. – Ecclesiastes 2:1 (NRSV)

-One year, long before COVID-19, I decided to limit sweets to once a week.
+One year, long before the pandemic, I decided to limit sweets to once a week.
 I was not only defying “dadbod” and aiming for the abs of a GQ model half my age, I thought it would be a good spiritual practice – a sort of long-term Lent that would make me more self-aware and less self-indulgent.

 And, on dessert days, I would only have one bite of a dessert.
 I figured the fleeting memory of a sweet is the same whether I take one bite or twenty.
 And if I ate my “one-bite-once-a-week” with outstanding mindfulness, it was as good as eating the whole pie!
 What a revelation!